AmeliaBigler/test/README.md

 # test

-I enjoy JavaScript because it utilizes both Functional programming and Object-oriented programming.
+I enjoy using JavaScript because it utilizes both Functional programming and Object-oriented programming.